John-Steve-C/unlearning-with-ssd/README.md

 ---

-we delete the calculation of Mia (all equals to zero)
+we delete the calculation of Mia & ZRF_score (all equals to zero)

+I try the new accuracy calculation:

+- decode the pred & label to text
+- feed them to the `roberta_toxicity_classifier` to get the toxicity label (0/1)
+- then calculate the accuracy